 Consumers today are spoiled for choice.
 No matter where they live they have at their fingertips a vast assortment of products, a wide array of delivery options, and a never-ending parade of exclusive products and special offers.
-The consumer journey is becoming increasingly frictionless, thanks to advances in digital commerce technologies and disruptive innovations from the likes of Amazon and Alibaba, which continue to push the frontier in technology and fulfillment to enable consumers to buy what they want, how they want it.
+The consumer journey is becoming increasingly frictionlessthanks to advances in digital commerce technologies and disruptive innovations from the likes of Amazon and Alibaba, which continue to push the frontier to enable consumers to buy what they want, how they want it (see Figure below):

-Presently, branded manufacturer’s direct-to-consumer (DTC) & omnichannel sales—that is, sales fulfilled by the manufacturer, regardless of whether the customer makes the purchase online, a manufacturer-owned store, or at a third-party retailer, —typically account for between 5 and 10 percent of total revenue.
+Presently, branded manufacturer’s direct-to-consumer (DTC) or eCommerce sales — that is, sales fulfilled by the manufacturer, regardless of whether the customer makes the purchase online, a manufacturer-owned store, or at a third-party retailer, — typically account for between 5 and 10 percent of total revenue.
 We believe brands can increase their DTC sales to between 15 and 25 percent of total revenue over the next three to five years.
 Such a shift will not only improve brands’ operating margins, but it will also create greater stickiness with end customers and capture their fair share of market power.

 – Define a clear and winnable fulfillment promise

-- Reinvent and redefine the role of the store, either owned or within a retail partner
+– Reinvent and redefine the role of the store, either owned or within retail partners

 – Evolve supply chain and 3PL partnerships